shem4soul/LearnChainProject/README.md

 A lightweight RESTful API built with Node.js and Express for managing courses and tracking user progress in a Web3 Learn-to-Earn platform.
 This backend application adheres to the MVC (Model-View-Controller) architecture for clean and maintainable code.

 Features
-Course Management
+.Course Management
-Add new courses to the platform.
+.Add new courses to the platform.

 Retrieve all available courses.
-Progress Tracking
+.Progress Tracking
-Update a user’s progress for specific courses.
+.Update a user’s progress for specific courses.

 Retrieve all progress data for a particular user.
 API Endpoints
 Courses